svivian/q2a-widget-anywhere/README.md

 1. Download and extract the files to your plugins folder (e.g. `qa-plugins/widget-anywhere`).
 2. In Q2A go to Admin > Plugins and click the database initialization link.
-3. Click 'Add new widget' to create a module.
-Enter a title (this is not displayed on the front-end), the position, pages to appear on and the HTML content.
+3. In the plugin options, click 'Add new widget' to create a module.
+Enter a title (this is not displayed on the front-end), the position, pages to appear on, ordering (relative to other WA modules) and the HTML content.
 Anything is allowed, including scripts.

+To edit a module, click the appropriate link from the plugin options.
+Make the required changes and save.
+To delete a module, go to its edit page, tick the "Delete widget" checkbox and save.

 Pay What You Like